-Are you looking for an internship program that is exotic, yet something that is reasonably priced?
+Are you looking for a reasonably priced internship program in an exotic place?
 You have come to the right place.
 IFRE offers internship opportunities in Cambodia that are unique and affordable.

 Travel to Cambodia!
 It is an exotic land full of charm and glory.
-Its vibrant capital of Phnom Penh, beautiful landscapes, rich culture and many remarkable temple monasteries (wats) hold surprises for visitors at every turn.
-It is positioned to offer an overwhelmingly positive experience as you intern in Cambodia!
-Cambodia welcomes explorers in this stunning country famous for its beautiful scenic beauty and rich traditions!
-IFRE's Cambodia internship program invites you to explore this Southeast Asian paradise and contribute to poor children, local communities and NGOs.
-Interns are so desperately needed as Cambodia to move past its chaotic and violent past as it deals with lasting poverty.
-We offer internship projects in Battambang, Siem Reap, Phnom Penh, Pursat and Kratie.
+Its vibrant capital Phnom Penh, beautiful landscapes, rich culture and many remarkable temple monasteries - wats - hold many surprises for visitors in every corner.
+This country will offer an incredible experience during your internship in Cambodia!
+Through IFRE's Cambodia internship experiences you will explore this Southeast Asian paradise and contribute to improving the lives of poor children, local communities, and NGOs.
+After a chaotic and violent past, Cambodia needs helping hands to rise again from poverty.
+We offer internship projects in Battambang, Siem Reap, Phnom Penh, Pursat, and Kratie.

-IFRE is a 501(c) 3 organization, so your program fee will be tax deductible.
-IFRE is proud to offer an extensive assortment of programs at very reasonable prices (and may rank “best priced and best value” among the many internship abroad organizations in the USA/Europe/New Zealand).
-Our programs are now more affordable than ever.
-We are proud to focus on the humanitarian aspect of our business, not the profit.
-We work very hard and smart to keep costs down, especially for you the intern, as we know the value of your donated time and efforts.
-We remain devoted to maintaining both the quality of the program and the safety of all interns involved.
-Below is a brief summary of the program fee and services that IFRE offers.
+IFRE is a 501(c) 3 organization; therefore your program fee will be tax deductible.
+IFRE is proud to offer an extensive assortment of internship programs in Cambodia at very reasonable prices and to rank among the “best priced and best value” internship abroad organizations in the USA, Europe, and New Zealand.
+Now, our programs are more affordable than ever.
+We are proud to focus on the humanitarian aspect of our business, not on the profit.
+We work very hard and smart to keep costs down especially for you, the intern.
+We value your time and efforts.
+We remain devoted to maintaining the high quality of the program and the safety of all interns involved.
+You can find below a brief summary of the program fee and services that IFRE offers.

-IFRE fees comprise of two separate fees.
-An application fee of $349 USD (covers advertising, staff/office expenses, etc.) and a nominal weekly program fee (covers room/board, insurance, field support, etc).
-You can click on the following link for detailed fee structure:
+IFRE fees are divided in two, an application fee of US $349 which covers advertising, staff, office expenses, etc. and a nominal weekly program fee which covers room/board, insurance, field support, etc. You can click on the following link for details on our fees: